-The objective of the developed solution is to help companies in the agricultural sector to combat weather and climate hazards.
-A good knowledge of these data will help them organize themselves better and reduce the loss of time, limit the consumption of pesticides and natural resources, improve yields and not unnecessarily expose human lives.
+The objective of the solution developed is to help companies in the agricultural sector to combat weather and climate hazards.
+A good knowledge of these data helps them organize themselves better and reduce the loss of time, limit the consumption of pesticides and natural resources, improve yields and not unnecessarily expose human lives.

 Users and their needs

 Now, only few countries offer high-resolution weather information to their population, through their National Meteorological and Hydrological Service (NMHS).
 In 2/3 of the countries, NMHSs do not have capacities to run high-resolution weather models on sophisticated computing facilities, fed by dense ground weather stations networks as well as earth observation satellite data, according to a study by the World Meteorological Organization.
 Like in Internet, there is a Weather Divide.

 The users targeted by this project are agricultural companies and cooperatives.
 All over the world, agriculture is weather-sensitive and crops are therefore strongly impacted by climatic conditions.
 The new service is therefore proposed in priority to the agriculture sector for:

 For both customer segments, the climate information should be reliable, accessible, and precise.
 They need a very practical user-tailored climate service that gives access to accurate weather indicators easily available and easily deployable.

 The cooperatives want to have a better understanding and management of their field activities and improve significantly their yield by using high resolution weather service.

 Global companies, on the other hand want to improve the sales of products and the customers satisfaction.